 The vesting of the deferred rights is conditional upon the Company meeting minimum Total Shareholder Return ("TSR") performance hurdles as set forth in the table below ("TSR Hurdle").
 Alternative criteria to TSR (for example financial growth or Investment performance measures) were considered by the Board but ultimately rejected as either not being fully aligned to shareholder outcomes, that could then generate perverse award outcomes (potentially applicable if individual investment performance was used as a criteria), or already employed as a criteria for short term awards (in the case of aggregate investment performance), or substantially correlated to TSR (in the case of EPS or Revenue growth).
-Each award that is granted, is divided into four tranches, with one guarter of the award being tested against the TSR Hurdle at the end of each year following the award grant date ("Performance Period"), for four years.
+Each award that is granted, is divided into four tranches, with one quarter of the award being tested against the TSR Hurdle at the end of each year following the award grant date ("Performance Period"), for four years.
 The start price for the TSR Hurdle calculation will be the VWAP at which PTM shares were traded on the ASX over the seven trading days prior to the first trading day of the relevant Performance Period, and the end price will be the VWAP at which PTM shares were traded on the ASX over the seven trading days up to and including the last trading day of the relevant Performance Period.
 The number of PTM shares that an employee will be entitled to receive upon exercise of a deferred right within a tranche, will depend on the annualised TSR achieved by the Company during the relevant Performance Period (see table below).
 If the minimum TSR Hurdle (i.e. 7.5%) for a Performance Period is not met, then that tranche of deferred rights will not meet the vesting condition and will be forfeited.

-AWARD PERFORMANCE PERIOD PROPORTION OF AWARD THAT IS TESTED AGAINST THE TSR HURDLE TSR
+Award Performance Period Proportion of award that is tested against the TSR hurdle TSR

 Year 1 25% 1 Year TSR

 Year 2 25% 2 Year annualised TSR

 Year 3 25% 3 Year annualised TSR

 Year 4 25% 4 Year annualised TSR

-TSR HURDLE (VESTING CONDITION) ENTITLEMENT TO RESULTING PTM SHARES PER DEFERRED RIGHT TSR < 7.5% Nil TSR between 7.5% and 10% (target) Between 0.75 and 1 (on a pro-rata straight line basis) TSR between 10% and 15% Between 1 and 2 (on a pro-rata straight line basis) TSR at or above 15% 2

-The exercise of deferred rights that have vested i.e. those deferred rights that have met or exceeded the TSR Hurdle for a Performance Period, is also subject to an eight year continuous service condition.
-In order to protect shareholders from the dual risks of loss of revenue and the loss of other key staff, Platinum has introduced certain "bad leaver" provisions under the Partners Plan rules.
+TSR Hurdle (vesting condition) Entitlement to resulting PTM shares per deferred right TSR < 7.5% Nil TSR between 7.5% and 10% (target) Between 0.75 and 1 (on a pro-rata straight line basis) TSR between 10% and 15% Between 1 and 2 (on a pro-rata straight line basis) TSR at or above 15% 2 dual risks of loss of revenue and the loss of other key staff, Platinum has introduced certain "bad leaver" provisions under the Partners Plan rules.
 Under these rules, if an eligible employee leaves Platinum prior to the expiry of the eight year service condition, the employee will forfeit all deferred rights awarded (both vested and unvested) if the Board determines, acting reasonably, that the employee is a "bad leaver".
 A bad leaver is defined under the Partners Plan rules, and includes a failure to comply with Platinum's non-compete / non solicit / non-poaching conditions.
 Furthermore, awards of deferred rights may also be forfeited in accordance with any malus/clawback policy as may be established by the Board from time to time.